annieclinton/pokemon-search/README.md

 ## Lessons Learned:

 This project deepened my understanding of asynchronous JavaScript, particularly in managing API calls and handling JSON data.
-It also reinforced best practices in responsive web design, ensuring that applications provide a seamless user experience across all device types.
-I learned about the complexities of error handling in web applications, particularly in dealing with external APIs where multiple points of failure might occur.